List of ancient great powers: Ancient India

-Nanda Empire

-The Nanda Empire originated from Magadha in Ancient India during the 5th and 4th centuries BC.
-At its greatest extent, the Nandas ruled much of Northern India.
-The Nandas are sometimes described as the first empire builders in the recorded history of India.
-They inherited the large kingdom of Magadha.
-They built up a vast army.

-The Nandas never had the opportunity to see their army up against Alexander the Great, who invaded India at the time of Dhana Nanda, since Alexander had to confine his campaign to the plains of Punjab, for his forces, at the prospect of facing a further mighty Magadha army, mutinied at the Hyphasis River (the modern Beas River) refusing to march any further.
-There had been confluence of Indian, Persian and Greek civilization in those period.

-Continuing the early Hindu Vedas and Upanishads texts, Nanda had an influence on Indian social, legal and political systems.
-In addition, the region of Gandhara, or present-day eastern Afghanistan and northwest Pakistan, became a mixture of various cultures, including Greek and Indian ones, and gave rise to a hybrid culture, Greco-Buddhism, which influenced the artistic development of Mahayana Buddhism.

 Maurya Empire

 The Mauryan Empire was the first political entity to unite India and expand into Central Asia.
 Its cultural influence also extended west into Egypt and Syria, and east into Thailand, China and Burma.

 The Empire was founded in 322 BC by Chandragupta Maurya.
 Chandragupta waged a war against the nearby Greek powers and won, forcing the Greeks to surrender large amounts of land.
 Under the reign of Ashoka the Great, the empire turned to spreading its soft power in the form of Buddhism.

 The Empire was divided into four provinces, which one of the four, look like a giant crescents. with the imperial capital at Pataliputra.
 From Ashokan edicts, the names of the four provincial capitals are Tosali (in the east), Ujjain in the west, Suvarnagiri (in the south), and Taxila (in the north).
 The head of the provincial administration was the Kumara (royal prince), who governed the provinces as king's representative.
 The kumara was assisted by Mahamatyas and council of ministers.
 This organizational structure was reflected at the imperial level with the Emperor and his Mantriparishad (Council of Ministers).

 Historians theorize that the organization of the Empire was in line with the extensive bureaucracy described by Kautilya in the Arthashastra: a sophisticated civil service governed everything from municipal hygiene to international trade.
 According to Megasthenes, the empire wielded a military of 600,000 infantry, 30,000 cavalry, and 9,000 war elephants.
 A vast espionage system collected intelligence for both internal and external security purposes.
 Having renounced offensive warfare and expansionism, Ashoka nevertheless continued to maintain this large army, to protect the Empire and instill stability and peace across South Asia.